 Social media includes Twitter, Facebook, Instagram, Snapchat, and other popular websites where people tend to hang out.
 This is what people immediately jump to when they think of outreach.
 However, mastering social media is a challenge all of its own and that requires nuanced thinking which I spell out in Setting Up Social Media as a Board Game Dev: A Primer Course.
 This is the most approachable way to find and reach out to your target audience, but it’s also a fantastic way to get ignored in the unending shuffle of these constantly noisy networks.

 You can also meet a lot of people very quickly by going to board game cons.
 By meeting people face-to-face and getting contact information such as phone numbers and email addresses, you can get reach out to lots of people in a short amount of time.
 Cons, however, are intimidating, cost a lot of money, and take a lot of time.
-As I have a full-time job and can’t take off that many days, cons are not right for me most of the time – though I am beginning to seek out more weekend cons.
-Don’t write them off just because they don’t work for me yet!
+That said, I know beginners who have great experiences with them.
+Don’t write off cons!

 Email newsletters are a great way to reach out to people, too.
 You have to ask for a lot of email addresses and put out a regular, high-quality newsletter with a service like Mailchimp.
 It’s tricky to do both of these things, but email is by far one of the greatest ways to contact people online.
 Given a choice between a mailing list of 100 and a Twitter following of 1000, I would take the mailing list every single time – no contest.
 I have personally had great results with my newsletter (which you should totally sign up for).

 I cannot begin to list all the different forms of outreach.
 This aspect of business rewards creativity and hard work.
 As long as you can reach out to a highly targeted group of people and keep in touch with them on a systematic basis, you’re well on your way to succeeding with outreach.